Is Cushman & Wakefield plc (CWK) a Keeper?

-Cushman & Wakefield plc (NYSE:CWK) went up by 1.62% from its latest closing price compared to the recent 1-year high of $23.54.
-The company’s stock price has collected -0.67% of loss in the last five trading sessions.
+Cushman & Wakefield plc (NYSE:CWK) went down by -4.28% from its latest closing price compared to the recent 1-year high of $23.54.
+The company’s stock price has collected 1.37% of gains in the last five trading sessions.
 The Wall Street Journal reported on 10/20/21 that Cushman & Wakefield to Buy 40% Stake in Greystone Multifamily Business

 Is It Worth Investing in Cushman & Wakefield plc (NYSE :CWK) Right Now?